-- 3. (i) Members who wish to appeal a decision will have 21 days from the date on which they received notice of the decision, to submit in writing notice of their intention to appeal, grounds for the appeal and a summary of the evidence which supports these grounds, to the Chairman of Skate Canada Manitoba. - ii) Members who wish to appeal a Games Team Selection will have 7 days from the date on which they received notice of the decision, to submit in writing notice of their intention to appeal, grounds for the appeal and a summary of the evidence which supports these grounds, to the Chairman of Skate Canada Manitoba.
+3. (i) Members who wish to appeal a decision will have 21 days from the date on which they received notice of the decision, to submit in writing notice of their intention to appeal, grounds for the appeal and a summary of the evidence which supports these grounds, to the Chairman of Skate Canada Manitoba.

+ii) Members who wish to appeal a Games Team Selection or removal from either the Development, High Performance or Elite Team will have 7 days from the date on which they received notice of the decision, to submit in writing notice of their intention to appeal, grounds for the appeal and a summary of the evidence which supports these grounds, to the Chairman of Skate Canada Manitoba.

-- 4. i) Any party wishing to initiate an appeal beyond the 21-day period must provide a written request stating reasons for an exemption to the requirement of Section 3. - i).
-The decision to allow, or not allow an appeal outside the 21 day period will be at the sole discretion of the Chairman, and may not be appealed. - ii) Any party wishing to initiate an appeal beyond the 7 day period for Games Team Selection must provide a written request stating the reasons for an exemption to the requirement of Section 3. ii).
-The decision to allow, or not allow an appeal outside the 7 day period will be at the sole discretion of the Chairman, and may not be appealed.
+- 4. i) Any party wishing to initiate an appeal beyond the 21-day period must provide a written request stating reasons for an exemption to the requirement of Section 3. i) The decision to allow, or not allow an appeal outside the 21-day period will be at the sole discretion of the Chairman and may not be appealed. - ii) Any party wishing to initiate an appeal beyond the 7-day period for Games Team Selection or removal from either the Development, High performance or Elite Team must provide a written request stating the reasons for an exemption to the requirement of Section 3. ii).
+The decision to allow, or not allow an appeal outside the 7-day period will be at the sole discretion of the Chairman and may not be appealed.